Malaysian passport: Naming scheme issue

 As can be seen from the above examples, it's evident that a name in a Malaysian Passport technically does not contain 'Given Name(s)' because '<<' is not used at all to isolate Surname from Given Names.

 Below is a comparison of how similar names are recorded in the Australian Passport:

-The Australian Passport also does not explicitly differentiate 'Surname' from 'Given Name'.
-However, the Machine Readable Zone (MRZ) is very clear as regards to the passport holder's Surnames.
+The Australian Passport explicitly differentiates 'Surname' from 'Given Name'.
+The Machine Readable Zone (MRZ) is very clear in regards the passport holder's Surnames.
 Examples of Australian names as printed on the Machine Readable Zone (MRZ) of the passport: